WenjianBI/grab.github.io/docs/approach.md

 ## Step 2: Marker-Level Analysis

-The second step uses `obj.null` from step one and genotype data to perform association tests for each marker or region.
-All methods implement the saddlepoint approximation (SPA) to compute p‑values accurately for common, low‑frequency, and rare variants, including when phenotype distributions are highly biased.
+This step uses `obj.null` from step one and genotype data to perform association tests for each marker.
 This step:

 - Perform single-variant association tests
 - Outputs p-values and related statistics